oasis-sharp/SSBU-rewritten/CHANGELOGS/character/wolf.md

 # CHANGELOG

 - General
-    - Small run speed nerf
+    - Small run speed buff [+]

 - Up air
-    - Hits slightly closer to the ground and comes out a frame faster
+    - Hits slightly closer to the ground and comes out a frame faster [+]
-    - Sends at a more outwards angle
+    - Sends at a more outwards angle [-]

+- Back air
+    - Base knockback and knockback growth nerf [-]
+    - Yall are lucky i didnt touch the autocancel window.

+- Down smash
+    - Base knockback and knockback growth nerf [-]
+    - Yall are lucky i didnt touch the hitbox size or angle

 - Neutral B
     - Melee hit comes out faster
+    - Can be jump cancelled on hit
+    - Projectile travels less distance

+Down B
+    - Can be jump cancelled (faster on hit)

 # IN PROGRESS